Skip to main content

 • the complexities and opportunities that arise in preserving taonga tūturu.

-Subtitles are available in te reo Māori or te reo Pākehā.
-Head to the settings menu on the video to switch between languages.
+Where possible, subtitles are available in te reo Māori or te reo Pākehā.
+Go to the settings menu on the video to switch between languages.

-In 2006, the 650 kilogram Awakairangi Waka was discovered in Te Awakairangi riverbed during a water pumping station project in Lower Hutt.
-After the completion of its conservation treatment in central Wellington, six lower North Island iwi led the return of the centuries-old waka hull to Te Awakairangi ki Tai.
+In 2006, the 650-kilogram Awakairangi Waka was discovered in Te Awakairangi riverbed during a water pumping station project in Lower Hutt.
+After the conservation of the centuries-old waka was completed in central Wellington, six lower North Island iwi led the return of the waka hull to Te Awakairangi ki Tai.

 This video records the morning of the relocation in March 2022.